neva-dev/javarel-quickstart/doc/controllers.md

 Whenever your controller is being accessed, we want to use some services.

 1. Non-request scoped services can be just standard OSGi services.
 Annotate field with `@Osgi`.
-2. Request scoped services must be provided by bound manually.
+2. Request scoped services must be bound manually.
 Annotate field with `@Inject` or sometimes by `@Context` (for injecting e.g `HttpHeaders`).
 For more details see [Jersey docs](https://jersey.java.net/documentation/latest/jaxrs-resources.html).

 ```
 class SomeController {